 Manufacturers who don't have the resources they need must find an easy to use development platform that can help them get more out of their existing IT and business resources, increase their digital skills and combat the skills gap.
 Without technologies that enable the teams they already have, they have little hope of making Industry 4.0 a reality at their organization.

 Technologies like Alpha TransForm are ideal for resource-constrained manufacturers looking to digitally transform their businesses.
 Alpha TransForm and Alpha Anywhere can work independently or together as a single platform and are ideally suited for digital transformation.
 Alpha TransForm helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
-Manufacturers can pay a low monthly subscription and easily craft the apps they need - or mobilize their existing paper forms processes - and have them running in a secure cloud in days -- without a capital expense or fighting for IT resources..
+Manufacturers can pay a low monthly subscription and easily craft the apps they need. mobilize their existing paper forms processes, or customize pre-built apps, such as a non-conformance report template.
+Manufacturers can have these apps up and running in a secure cloud in days -- without a capital expense or fighting for IT resources..
 Learn more about Alpha TransForm, manufacturing template apps and a free-30-day trial.

 Powerful Manufacturing Apps for Inspectors, Engineers, Assemblers and Production Teams